 Marine Resource Education Program West

-The Trust has been working with the Gulf of Maine Research Institute & other West Coast partners on the Marine Resource Education Program (MPREP).
+Since 2016, the Trust has been partnering with the Gulf of Maine Research Institute, NOAA Fisheries, and other West Coast partners on the Marine Resource Education Program (MREP).
 MREP brings fishermen, scientists & regulators together in a series of three-day workshops, to help fishermen better understand & engage in the fisheries management process.

 Observer Pilot Test

-The Trust is working on an Observer Pilot Test with Saltwater Observers, Inc. to explore a new model for part-time, on-call observers in small ports.
+In the West Coast Groundfish Trawl fishery, trawlers currently have to pay federal observers more than $500 a day on every fishing trip to ensure that all fish are accounted for.
+The Trust is working with Saltwater Observers, Inc. on an Observer Pilot Test to explore a new model for part-time, on-call observers in small ports.
 This program aims to improve the observer program by reducing expenses for fishermen and observer companies and increasing the availability of local observers.